United Arab Emirates profile

 The late Sheikh Zayed, ruler of Abu Dhabi and president of the UAE at its inception, was quick to seize on the potential of the oil industry.
 He oversaw the development of all the emirates and directed oil revenues into healthcare, education and the national infrastructure.

 The oil industry has attracted a large influx of foreign workers who, together with expatriates, now make up more than three quarters of the population.

 But the UAE's authorities also tried to reduce its dependency on oil exports by diversifying the economy, creating booming business, tourism and construction sectors.

 At a glance

-- Politics: The UAE is one of the most liberal countries in the Gulf, but it clamped down on Internet activism in 2012 and put 94 Islamists on trial for allegedly attempting to seize power in 2013
+- Politics: The UAE is one of the most liberal countries in the Gulf, but it clamped down on Internet activism in 2012 and imprisoned 68 Islamists for allegedly attempting to seize power in 2013

 - Economy: The people of the UAE generally enjoy a high standard of living because of oil wealth; diversification has dampened the shocks of oil price fluctuations; the UAE is a regional trading and tourism hub

 - International: There has been tension between the UAE and Iran over disputed Gulf islands; the US treats the UAE as an ally in its fight against militants

 While Abu Dhabi remained relatively conservative in its approach, Dubai, which has far smaller oil reserves, was bolder in its diversification policy.

 Particularly during the credit boom that built up after 2000, Dubai sought to turn itself into the financial gateway and cosmopolitan hub of the Middle East.